A guide to using SETTE

 sette.sh with no arguments (in this case all configuration will be tested with default options)

--T to set ln_timing false for all non-AGRIF configurations (default: true)
+-T to set ln_timing false for configurations (default: true)

 -t set ln_tile false in all tests that support it (default: true)